Cloudflare Tunnel Setup Guide

 Managing the Tunnel

-Full teardown
+Full teardown (forget the token)

-./uis cloudflare teardown
+./uis network down cloudflare

 Troubleshooting